openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 # Protocol Flow

-Self-Issued OP Request is an OpenID Connect Authentication Request that results in an End-User providing an ID Token to the Relying Party through the Self-Issued OP.
+Self-Issued OP Request results in Self-Issued OP provisioning ID Token to the Relying Party when the End-User authentication succeeds and the End-User provides necessary permission.
 The ID Token MAY include claims about the End-User.

 ~~~ ascii-art
 +------+                                           +----------------+